-If you are an outdoors person, Costa Rica is for you with the world's best surfing and fishing all year long.
+If you are an outdoors person, Costa Rica is for you with the world's best surfing, fishing and hiking all year long.

 Is everything here Pura Vida and this lifestyle for everyone?
 Absolutely not.

 The majority the people who move here leave after 2-3 years.
 We have seen some in our community leave in less than a year.
 From what we have experienced, and also discussing with others, you either love and embrace the Pura Vida lifestyle differences or you try to make it like where you came from, hate it and leave.

 Petty crime is an issue, more so in San Jose than in other parts, but it exist everywhere.
 Leave something on the beach unattended, or in your car within view, and there is a high risk that it will be gone.
 Personally I haven't experienced this, nor have any of my friends that have lived here for awhile.

 Costa Rica is one of the world leaders in the use of pesticides, consuming about 7 times the amount per acre as compared to the United States.
 However, recently there has been a concerted effort to reduce the use and implement organic gardening techniques.

 One must be aware of real estate scams.
 The profession is not regulated and there is no such thing as a licensed real estate agent.
 Anybody can sell property.
 You can buy property, but if you don't have water rights, you can't build.
 There are great agents out there and networking with trusted friends or professionals is the best way to find a reputable agent.